SpencerBrown-MongoDB/mongodb-tls-certs/README.md

 * `subject:` -- beginning of a section for the subject name.
 Can contain sub-keys O:, OU: and/or CN:.
 * `issuer:` -- name of the CA to sign this certificate.
 * `hosts:` -- list of hostnames and/or IP addresses for the SAN field of a server certificate.

+### keyfiles

+The keyfiles section specifies names of keyfiles to be generated.

+### sshkeys

+The sshkeys section specifies names; each name generates an SSH private/public key pair in files, where the public key has a ".pub" extension.

 ### combos